 There are also certain words such as kilig, or gigil, that don’t have any equivalents in the English language.
 These words are uniquely our own, and express feelings that all Filipinos can understand, and have felt at one point or another.

 Telling your child, “Mahal kita, anak” sounds more meaningful than simply telling them “I love you.”
 The Filipino language has a charm and ‘kurot sa puso’ all on its own, and teaching your child to love and appreciate our national language helps make them feel like they’re part of something great, that they’re Filipino.

 It’s what makes us unique

-Our national language is part of our identity, and it's part of what makes us unique as a Filipino people.
+Our national language including abakada reading is part of our identity, and it’s part of what makes us unique as a Filipino people.

 For us, our national language is a part of our shared experience, as everyone in the Philippines, rich, poor, female, male, parents, children, are familiar with the Filipino language.
-It's what binds us to our communities, and what lets other people from other countries know that we're Filipinos.
+It’s a bridge that connects us.
+It’s what binds us to our communities, and what lets other people from other countries know that we’re Filipinos.